As I’ve progressed in my training over the years, almost every part of my body has grown bigger: shoulders, chest, traps, biceps…you get the point.

 Got all that?

-To build big forearms, and more importantly, to build the entire forearm (top, bottom, front, back, and sides), you need to perform a bunch of different motions.
+To build big forearms, and more importantly, to build the entire forearm (top, bottom, front, back, and sides), you need to perform a bunch of different motions and movements.
 You need to grip stuff, curl stuff, pull on stuff (…yup.
 I said it.), flex your wrists, and rotate your forearms.

 The only arm movement pattern that isn’t very important to forearm development is pushing since it only uses the little anconeus muscle.